-- 1. Verification of Bernoulli's equation - 2.
-Determination of Cd for Venturimeter and Orifice meter - 3.
-Determination of hydraulic coefficients of small vertical orifice - 4.
-Calibration of Rectangular and Triangular notch - 5.
-Calibration of Ogee and Broad crested weir - 6.
-Determination of Cd for Venturiflume - 7.
-Experimental determination of force exerted by a jet on flat and curved plates (Hemispherical Vane). - 8.
-Experimental determination of operating characteristics of Pelton turbine - 9.
-Determination of efficiency of Francis turbine - 10.
-Determination of efficiency of Kaplan turbine - 11.
-Determination of efficiency of centrifugal pump - 12.
-Determination of Major and Minor Losses in Pipes - 13.
-Demonstration Experiments: - a.
-Reynold's experiment to understand laminar and turbulent flow - b.
-Flow Visualization - c.
-Calibration of Sutro-weir
+- 1. Verification of Bernoulli's equation. - 2.
+Determination of Cd for Venturimeter and Orifice meter. - 3.
+Determination of hydraulic coefficients of small vertical orifice. - 4.
+Determination of C_d for Rectangular and Triangular notch - 5.
+Determination of C_d for Ogee and Broad crested weir - 6.
+Determination of C_d for Venturiflume - 7.
+Determination of force exerted by a jet on flat and curved vanes. - 8.
+Determination of efficiency of Pelton wheel turbine - 9.
+Determination of efficiency of Francis turbine - 10.Determination of efficiency of Kaplan turbine - 11.Determination of efficiency of centrifugal pump - 12.
+Determination of Major Loss in Pipes - 13.
+Determination of Minor losses in pipe due to sudden enlargement, sudden contraction and bend.